Talk to real users and create designs backed by data (not client preferences!)

 Also, every 4 to 5 weeks, and for everyone’s mental health’s sake, we included break weeks.
 Relax and watch movies.
 If you’re falling behind and need to catch up on assignments, go for it.

-If you enroll in the Core plan, you’ll get access to us every single week during our Monday meetings.
+You’ll get access to your mentors every single week during our Monday meetings.
 We’ll address any concerns you may have, answer your questions, and help you to go through the program successfully.
 We'll also be available to answer questions through our chat.

 UX/UI Expert is 100% online.
 We welcome everyone, wherever you are in the world.